bcorriveau/audio8/README.md

-    Up = 2              # effect cycles up to given effect value Down = 3            # effect cycles down to given effect value Bounce = 4          # effect cycles up and down in given range
+    Up = 2              # effect cycles up to given effect value Down = 3            # effect cycles down to given effect value Bounce = 4          # effect cycles up and down in given range Noise = 5           # effect is white noise, tone not used and no effect level needed

 play_tone(voice: int,
           tone: int,